Entertaining way to immerse yourself in a language

 Lingopie Italian Review

 Lingopie has Italian content for everyone, from nature and food shows to suspense series and comedies.
 There are also quite a few shows for beginners.
-Using the app is an excellent way to learn how actual Italians speak because the shows and movies are pretty recent.
+Using the app is an excellent way to learn how Italians speak because the shows and movies are recent.
 In general, Lingopie offers more Italian content than competitors like FluentU.
 It’s also cheaper.
-There are still better apps to learn Italian out there though.
+But there are still better apps to learn Italian out there, especially if you’re a beginner.

 Lingopie Portuguese Review